WSPR (amateur radio software)

 WSPR (pronounced "whisper") is an acronym for Weak Signal Propagation Reporter.
 It is a protocol, implemented in a computer program, used for weak-signal radio communication between amateur radio operators.
 The protocol was designed, and a program written initially, by Joe Taylor, K1JT.
 The software code is now open source and is developed by a small team.
 The program is designed for sending and receiving low-power transmissions to test propagation paths on the MF and HF bands.

 WSPR implements a protocol designed for probing potential propagation paths with low-power transmissions.
 Transmissions carry a station's callsign, Maidenhead grid locator, and transmitter power in dBm.
-The program can decode signals with a signal-to-noise ratio as low as −28 dB in a 2500 Hz bandwidth.
+The program can decode signals with a signal-to-noise ratio as low as −28 dB in a 2.5 kHz bandwidth.
 Stations with internet access can automatically upload their reception reports to a central database called WSPRnet, which includes a mapping facility.